 The CONHCP may ask a student to submit to a substance screening at any time a faculty member or preceptor believes that the student may be under the influence of substances.
-This includes but is not limited to the following circumstances: evidence of drugs or alcohol on or about the student's person or in the student's possession, unusual conduct on the student's part that suggests possible use or influence of drugs or alcohol, negative performance patterns, or excessive and unexplained absenteeism or tardiness.
+This includes but is not limited to the following circumstances: evidence of drugs or alcohol on or about the student's person or in the student's possession, unusual conduct on the student's part that suggests possible use or influence of drugs or alcohol, negative performance patterns, excessive and unexplained absenteeism or tardiness, or failure to complete urine substance screen within given timeframe.

-- Students will be asked to submit to an immediate substance screening test conducted at one of the laboratory options provided. - 2.
-Students may also be given a substance screen authorization form and asked to immediately complete a urine substance screen at one of the laboratory options provided. - Students will be required to show picture identification upon arrival.
+- 1. Students will be asked to submit to an immediate substance screening test conducted at one of the laboratory options provided. - 2.
+Students may also be given a substance screen authorization form and asked to immediately complete a urine substance screen at one of the laboratory options provided. - 3.
+Students will be required to show picture identification upon arrival.
 A driver's license or passport are acceptable forms of identification. - 4.
 The costs for all screening and medical review (if deemed necessary) are the students' responsibility. - 5.
 A screen with questionable results will be sent by the lab for a medical review by the company completing the substance screen.
-Costs for review and retest will be the responsibility of the student. - A negative report, excluding a positive nicotine result, is necessary to continue in the program of study in the CONHCP.
+Costs for review and retest will be the responsibility of the student. - 6.
+A negative report, excluding a positive nicotine result, is necessary to continue in the program of study in the CONHCP.